What should I be looking for in a graduate program?

 How do I find out more about the HSS graduate program?

 The best place to begin researching the Penn History and Sociology of Science program is with our faculty website.
-If you have access to a university library system, look for the work of our faculty — and our many graduate alumni — in the major journals of our discipline, including ISIS, Technology & Culture, Social Studies of Sciences, and the Bulletin of the History of Medicine.
-Check out the major professional societies [links]: their governing boards and conference schedules are full of faculty and graduates.
-Explore similar programs, and pay particular attention to how many faculty at major programs (Harvard, Princeton, University of Wisconsin, University of Minnesota) received their degrees from the Penn HSSC program.
+If you have access to a university library system, look for the work of our faculty — and our many graduate alumni — in the major journals of our discipline, including Isis, Technology & Culture, Social Studies of Science, and the Bulletin of the History of Medicine.
+Check out the major professional societies: their governing boards and conference schedules are full of faculty and graduates.
+Explore similar programs, and pay particular attention to how many faculty at major programs (Harvard, Princeton, University of Wisconsin, University of Minnesota) received their degrees from the Penn HSS program.
 If you have questions about our program contact our faculty and graduate students, or the Graduate Chair, and arrange for a visit.
 For information about the admissions process itself, please contact the Graduate Group Coordinator or the Graduate Division.
 Best of luck!